HumanCellAtlas/flash-flood/README.md

-FlashFlood is an event recorder and streamer built on top of [AWS S3](https://aws.amazon.com/s3/), emphasizing scalability and fast bulk reads.
+FlashFlood is an event recorder and streamer built on top of [AWS S3](https://aws.amazon.com/s3/), supporting distributed writes and fast distributed bulk reads.

 ## Installation
     pip install flashflood